Basic Parrot Care:

 8. Companionship - Parrots live in flocks and are very social animals, and therefore they should not be left alone for long periods of time.
 If you don't have the time to spend with them . . . talking to them, playing with them, showering them, etc., then you should reconsider getting a parrot.
 They are much like children who never grow up!
 And remember, parrots are long-lived so you may be caring for this "child" for 60+ years!

 9. A Special Vet - Keep in mind that parrots are wild animals and have special medical needs.
-A parrot should be seen only by veterinarians with expertise in parrot care.
-All of our residents are seen by Scott Stahl, DVM, and his wonderful staff at SEAVS, in Northern VA.
+A parrot should be seen only by veterinarians with expertise in avian medicine.
+All of our residents are seen by Scott Stahl, DVM and his wonderful staff at SEAVS located in Fairfax, VA.
 Dr. Stahl is board certified in avian practice.
 Click here to locate an avian veterinarian in your area.